pelmer/maps/README.md

 'latitude longitude Princeton University' will return the values above, for example).

+(TO FIX) A minor ugliness to note is that the commenting feature using the hash symbol only works if the hash is the very first character in a given line.

 # Questions or contributions

 If you have questions, please file a github issue.
 Contributions (e.g.